durrezahmed/reddit-2-nextjs/README.md

 # Reddit-2-Next.js Build - Next.js, Tailwind CSS, NextAuth and Stepzen

-This is a reddit-2-nextjs build with Next.js, Tailwind CSS NextAuth and Stepzen.
+This is a reddit-2-nextjs build with Next.js, Tailwind CSS, NextAuth and Stepzen.

 ## How to use